jalsamir/mytfrepo/README.md

       key_name = "Your EC2 Key Name"
       ip_range = "Your Public IP"

-if you have already setup your aws profile for cli then remove access key and secrte key from variables.
+if you have already setup your aws profile for cli then remove access key and secret key from variables.